Yask00/JavaScript/Typescript/W3S/ReadMe.md

     }
     console.log(createPair<string, number>('hello', 42)); // ['hello', 42]
     ```
+    * `Generics` in `type aliases` allow creating types that are more reusable:
     ```ts
     type Wrapped<T> = { value: T };
     const wrappedValue: Wrapped<number> = { value: 10 };
     ```
-* TypeScript comes with a large number of types that can help with some `common` type manipulation, usually referred to as `utility types`.
+* TypeScript comes with a large number of types that can help with some `common` type manipulation, usually referred to as !`utility types`.
+    * `Partial`:
     ```ts
     interface Point {
         x: number;